pfederi/fitbit-sup/README.md

 ### Known Issues
 - When water is on the touch screen there is a chance that the activity is pausing
-- GPS track is not shown in Fitbit activity log.
+- GPS track is not shown in Fitbit activity log
-- Strokes Number is to big.
+- Fitbit activity log is showing Aerobic as activity name (Bug reported to fitbit)

 ### Versa Screenshots
 ![screenshot](/screenshots/versa-1.png)